owenschoppe/Citable/README.md

 - Add tags to organize notes and accelerate analysis.
 - Create new spreadsheets on the fly.
 - Spreadsheets are stored in a Google Drive folder, Citable_Documents.
+- Collaborate simply by sharing documents and adding them to your Citable_Documents folder.
 - Quickly open and view the selected spreadsheet.
 - Print saved notes on stickies using printer template.
 - Sort notes before printing.
+- Export notes in popular formats including APA, MLA and Chicago. (beta)
 - Export notes in bibtex format for Zotero or your favorite citation manager.
 - Use shortcuts to save several notes quickly.